Last Updated on April 2026

 Best Tuktuk Restaurants for Local Eats on a Budget

-All of the places listed above feature local food on their menus, but if you really want to experience cuisine like a local, head to one of the small warungs (small restaurants) in Tuktuk.
+All of the places listed above feature delicious local food on their menus, but if you really want to experience cuisine like a local, head to one of the small warungs (small restaurants) in Tuktuk.

 These places exclusively serve Indonesian meals at a local price.
 This is your go-to place for “nasi bungkus” – rice, veggies, meat and sauce wrapped up in brown paper to take away.